DLu/ros_map/data/README.md

  * description
  * address

-One possible source for lat/long information is here: http://itouchmap.com/latlong.html
+Possible sources for lat/long information are:
+ * http://itouchmap.com/latlong.html (enter your location manually)
+ * http://locationdetection.mobi/ (use your browser's location)